Comparisons of two-stage models for flood mitigation of electrical substations

 We applied each two-stage model from Section~\ref{subsection:two_stage_models} to the Tropical Storm Imelda and Hurricane Harvey case studies while varying the resource budget $f$ to be integer values between zero and the model's budget threshold (\textit{i.e.}, the maximum useful budget) from Table~\ref{tab:study_extent}.
 For the Tropical Storm Imelda case study, we performed these experiments incorporating each of the adapted DC, LPAC-C, LPAC-F, and QPAC models defined in Section~\ref{subsection:power_flow_modeling}.
 The Hurricane Harvey case study comprises a greater number of scenarios that affect a larger number of substations as compared to the Imelda case study and thus presented a more difficult computational challenge.
 To compensate, we only incorporated the adapted DC and LPAC-C models to the Harvey-based instances.

-We implemented all the models from Table~\ref{tab:study_extent} in Python using the \texttt{gurobipy} package.
-To solve these instances, we configured the Gurobi solver \citep{Gurobi2022} to solve the extensive form (\textit{i.e.}, deterministic equivalent) of each two-stage instance to a 0\% MIP gap.
+We implemented the extensive form (\textit{i.e.}, deterministic equivalent) of all the models from Table~\ref{tab:study_extent} in Python using the \texttt{gurobipy} package.
+To solve, we used the Gurobi solver \citep{Gurobi2022}, configured to terminate at a 0\% MIP gap.
 For the SP instances, we leveraged our greedy heuristic from \citet{Austgen2023} to warmstart the solver with mitigation solutions.
 The heuristic iteratively commits to the mitigation decision that restores the largest expected weighted combination of transmission capacity and load per \tigerdam~resource, and it terminates when no cost-feasible mitigation options remain.
 For the RO instances, we adapted the heuristic so that it instead restores the largest weighted combination of transmission capacity and load per resource in the approximate worst-case scenario.
 At each iteration, the approximate worst-case scenario is based on the difference between available generation capacity and serviceable load under the already-committed mitigation decisions.
 To further aid the solver, one could fix $x_{kr} = 0$ if $\xi_{kr}^\omega = 0$ for all $\omega \in \Omega$ (\textit{i.e.}, one could prohibit excessive substation flood mitigation).
 Even without such variable fixing, the Gurobi solver identifies these cases and eliminates the corresponding discrete variables in preprocessing.